Kodular/Documentation/docs/components/maps/feature-collection.md

     |url|`text`|

-<p>Load a feature collection in <a href="https://en.wikipedia.org/wiki/GeoJSON">GeoJSON</a> format from the given url.
+_<p>Load a feature collection in <a href="https://en.wikipedia.org/wiki/GeoJSON">GeoJSON</a> format from the given url.
 On success, the event GotFeatures will be raised with the given url and a list of the features parsed from the GeoJSON as a list of (key, value) pairs.
-On failure, the LoadError event will be raised with any applicable HTTP response code and error message.</p>
+On failure, the LoadError event will be raised with any applicable HTTP response code and error message.</p>_

 ## Properties

 ### Features From Geo JSON

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Feature Collection', 'Features From Geo JSON')]]